EstebanBorai/local-ip-address/README.md

 </div>

-A wrapper on `getifaddrs` which retrieves host's network interfaces.
+A wrapper on `getifaddrs` for Unix based systems and `GetAdaptersAddresses` on Windows which retrieves host's network interfaces.

 Handy functions are provided such as `local_ip` which retrieve the local IP address based on the host system

+Is important to note that `local_ip` attempts to find commonly used network interface names on most of the systems.
+As of now only support for macOS and Windows is granted.

+Network interface names may change on different Linux distribution and hardware units.
+If your solution runs on different platforms its recommended to consume the `find_af_inet` function and search for the expected interface name instead of using `local_ip` directly.

+Help improve the support for multiple systems on this crate by opening a pull request or issue on [GitHub](https://github.com/EstebanBorai/local-ip-address).

 ```rust
 use std::net::IpAddr;